Home / Talogy blog / 6 tips for how to hire in manufacturing during a labor shortage

-In recent months, PSI has seen unprecedented unity from nearly all of its manufacturing clients regarding the US labor shortage.
+In recent months, Talogy has seen unprecedented unity from nearly all of its manufacturing clients regarding the US labor shortage.
 Regardless of the specific business or company size, manufacturing as a whole is struggling to fill both skilled and unskilled roles.
 Below are some tips to help you boost your applicant pool when recruiting manufacturing employees and some trade-offs to consider along the way.

 Develop a marketing strategy